relabs-tech/kurbisio/services/fleet/README.md

 - A micropython example which can be run on a ESP32 chipset

 # Starting the server side
+(use '-d' in the docker command to run services in background)

-1. Start database:
+1. Start database:\

-`docker run --rm --name some-postgres -p 5432:5432 -e POSTGRES_PASSWORD=docker -d postgres`
+   `docker run --rm --name some-postgres -p 5432:5432 -e POSTGRES_PASSWORD=docker postgres`

-1. Start streaming server:
+1. Start streaming server:\

-`docker run -p 4223:4223 -p 8223:8223 nats-streaming nats-streaming-server -p 4223 -m 8223`
+   `docker run --rm --name nats-streaming-server -p 4223:4223 -p 8223:8223 nats-streaming`

 1. Start the fleet service:

-From the `services/fleet` folder run the following command:
+   From the `services/fleet` folder run the following command:\
    `POSTGRES="host=localhost port=5432 user=postgres password=docker dbname=postgres sslmode=disable" go run fleet.go`

 1. Create users and services:

-From the `services/fleet/test/backend` and in a different shell than the previous command, run:
+   From the `services/fleet/test/backend` and in a different shell than the previous command, run:\
+   (This will create the `Great Pumkin` user as well as one device.)
       1. `npm install`
       1. `npm start`

-This will create the `Great Pumkin` user as well as one device.

 # Using the Python based device

 This is a pure python example which can be run on a computer or a Raspberry Pi for instance.

-From the `services/fleet/test/py-device` run:
+From the `services/fleet/test/py-device` run:\
 `./Device1.py`

 This will download the device's certificate, register with the backend and request the MQTT `configuration` from the twin service.

 # Using an ESP32 with micropython:
 An ESP32 based chipset can be used to connect to the fleet backend.
 This tutorial uses micropython